 We find our receipt, and pull up the details.
 Again, you’ll see the pre-payment amount has been tracked with this purchase order and this receipt and using the blue expansion arrow, we can drill back on the details associated with that pre-payment.
 The “Apply” button would also indicate that the pre-payment has been applied to our original purchase order.

-With GP 2013 and the ability to process pre-payments with purchase orders, we can now more accurately follow the standard practice for company importing.
+With Dynamics GP and the ability to process pre-payments with purchase orders, we can now more accurately follow the standard practice for company importing.
 Thank you very much.